All Butter Pie Crust

 front view of a peach pie with a double Butter Pie Crust with a slice cut out and ice cream on top

-3. Pie Crust Shield: In order to prevent the crust {ahem, the best part} from burning I always use a shield!
-It’s way easier than cutting foil to fit your pan!
+3. Pie Crust Shield: In order to prevent the crust from burning I always use a pie crust shield.
+It’s way easier than cutting foil to fit your pan.

 5. Pie weights.
-If you will be baking this pie crust by itself (without filling) then using pie weights is essential to keep it from shrinking!
+If you will be baking this pie crust by itself (without filling) then using pie weights helps the crust retain its shape.

 Obviously you can make a crust without these things (well except for a rolling pin)…but if you anticipate there will be lots of pie-making in your future, I highly recommend checking these out!